GDPR Data Retention Compliance Checklist

 Tell us about your organization and we'll tailor this 18-item checklist to your situation — highlighting your gaps, marking what you already have, and calculating your readiness score.
 Free.
 Instant.
 Downloadable.

-GDPR Compliance Checklist for Data Retention
+Data Retention GDPR Compliance Checklist

 Document lawful basis and retention period for each processing activity